Best Laptop For Writers, Journalists, Bloggers, and More in 2023

 Trawling for laptops for writers is different from hunting down, say, a gaming laptop.
 The list of criteria steers far more to the practical than simply searching for the most decked-out option.

 We relied particularly on more tangible factors such as construction, design, battery life, and keyboard quality and feel.
 We also factored in hardware specifications, price, and operating system.
-Screen size and the quality of the display also played a big part – laptops with bright screens, equally suitable for indoor and outdoor use, that don’t strain the eyes scored extra points.
+Screen size and the quality of the display also played a big part – laptops with bright screens, equally suitable for indoor and outdoor use, that doesn’t strain the eyes scored extra points.

 In the end, we narrowed our search down to the five laptops that, in our estimation, are great options for writers looking to upgrade their primary writing tool.
 We’ve included both Chrome OS and Windows options, as well as a variety of sizes and price points.
 Read on to find a review of each alongside quick pros and cons.
 Let’s get into it.

-Best Laptop For Writers in 2021
+Best Laptop For Writers, Journalists, Bloggers, and More in 2023

 The Google Pixelbook Go is an ultra-compact, ultra-lightweight 13 mm thin, 2.3 lb Chromebook that should suit writers already loyal to Google’s suite of applications as well as those that want a stylish and portable workhorse laptop at a very reasonable price point.